![]() |

 During registration, you will be asked if your daughter is allowed to participate or not.
 Girls who do not have permission will have an alternate activity.

-Why can't girls going into 2nd grade participate in archery or BB guns?
+Why can't Daisies and Brownies participate in archery or BB guns?

-GSCCC specifies that archery and BB guns are for girls who are Brownie age or older.
-While girls who are in 1st grade during the spring registration period are earning Brownie badges at Day Camp, they are officially Daisies until October 1st of their 2nd grade year.
-In addition, younger children generally do not have the maturity needed to remember and follow the rules necessary to remain safe on a live range and often do not have the strength needed for archery.
+GSCCC specifies the minimum age for archery and BB guns.
+Younger children generally do not have the maturity needed to remember and follow the range rules necessary to remain safe on a live range and often do not have the strength needed for archery.

 Does my daughter need to wear her camp shirt every day?